POP303U/material/README.md

 ## Installation

 The installation script is made for Arch, but **could** work on some Arch based distros with **systemd**.
-It only currently works with AMD Cards with Nvidia support in the future.
+It only currently works with AMD Cards with experimental Nvidia support.

-After a minimal Arch install (with grub, systemd and pipewire), clone and execute -
+After a minimal Arch install clone and execute -

 ```sh
 sudo pacman -Syu git